Why We Don’t Wear Shoes in Our Home

 One of the things I remember from my childhood is that we always wore our “house slippers”.
 We call them “Hausschuhe” in German.
 And that’s serious business.
 At our front door, we left our outdoor shoes and slipped our feet into slippers.

 Apparently, that’s the # 1 reason we define our German-ness: https://unorderedlistadventures.blogspot.com/2012/11/how-to-be-german-in-25-easy-steps.html

 At times as kids, we had those that looked like socks with soft leather bottoms.
 Other times, my mom bought sheep skin and sewed slippers from that.
 Those were super cozy.

 Over the years, I have owned so many different types of house slippers, I feel like I know them all.
 Maybe not exactly but you know what I mean.

 These days, I strongly believe that walking barefoot is one of the best things one can do for their (foot) health.
 However, my biggest issue is that I tend to get cold feet.
 Especially in the winter.
 And living in a 1910 home that tends to be “foot cold”.
 So I do need something warm and cozy on my feet.

 That’s where my slippers come in.
 I love my pair of felted wool slippers.
-They have lasted my for about a couple of years.
-And we’re talking wearing them every single day.
-I can wear them without socks in the summer, with light-weight socks in the fall or spring, or heavy-weight wool socks for extra warmth in the winter.
+They have lasted me for about a couple of years.
+And we’re talking about wearing them every single day.
+I can wear them without socks in the summer, with lightweight socks in the fall or spring, or heavy-weight wool socks for extra warmth in the winter.